-This BMP shall be maintained at the LATA Kentucky offices.
+This BMP shall be maintained at the DOE D&R contractor's office.
 A copy will be forwarded to other site contractors, as appropriate, and DOE at PGDP.
-This BMP Plan will be available to representatives of the
+This BMP Plan will be available to representatives of the Kentucky Division of Water (KDOW) upon request.